Azure/azureml-examples/CONTRIBUTING.md

 * run `python nbclear.py` from the root of the repo
 * run `black .` from the root of the repo
 * run `black-nb .` from the root of the repo
-* your notebook can be re-run without failing